 - Match perceptions of expected service provision with actual service support & delivery

-The following detailed service parameters are the responsibility of the COMPANY in the ongoing support of this Agreement.
+The following detailed service parameters are the responsibility of the COMPANY in the ongoing support of this SLA.

-This SLA applies only to the Product and Professional Services related to the Product, described in the Agreement or applicable Statement of Work.
-This SLA does not apply to any software, services, or other parts of an information technology system that are not purchased from or managed by Company.
+This SLA applies only to the Product and Professional Services related to the Product, described in the SLA or applicable Statement of Work.
+This SLA does not apply to any software, services, or other parts of an information technology system that are not purchased from or managed by COMPANY.

 For CLIENT-hosted environments or COMPANY cloud-hosted environments dependent on CLIENT-hosted resources where the CLIENT-hosted resource is considered to be the cause of the outage, COMPANY will provide a reasonable amount of support to attempt to identify and resolve any cloud-related issues or outages.
 Reasonable amount of support is defined as up to two (2) hours of support (per server outage) to address the issue, after which a mutually agreed upon plan will be implemented.
 For COMPANY-hosted cloud environments, COMPANY will resolve issues with no limit to the effort or time required to resolve the issue.

-- The issue has been caused by Client’s use of the Product in a manner that is contrary to Company Training, Knowledge Base, or any other instruction issued by Company
+- The issue has been caused by CLIENT's use of the Product in a manner that is contrary to COMPANY Training, Knowledge Base, or any other instructions issued by COMPANY

 - The issue has been caused by Third Party Products

-The following Services are included in this Agreement:
+The following Services are included in this SLA: